Build sample VSTO Outlook 2007 and Outlook 2003

-Add-in Express Home > Add-in Express for VSTO > Online Guide > Building Outlook plugins in VSTO
+Add-in Express Home > Add-in Express for Office and VSTO > Online Guide > Building Outlook plugins in VSTO

 Program VSTO Outlook add-ins / plug-ins

-Programming Outlook plug-in in VSTO - Flash video Add-in Express 2008 for VSTO is the first component set that applies the RAD paradigm to COM add-in development.
-Now you can build a VSTO Outlook 2007 and Outlook 2003 add-in / plugin faster than ever before.
+Add-in Express for VSTO is the first component set that applies the RAD paradigm to COM add-in development.
+Now you can build a VSTO Outlook 2010, Outlook 2007 and 2003 add-in / plugin faster than ever before.
 Add-in Express provides additional components for COM Add-ins in Outlook.
 For more information, please see:

 Now let's see Add-in Express in action.
-The sample Outlook add-in project below is written in VB.NET, but you can use Visual C# as well.
+The sample Outlook add-in project below is written in VB.NET, but you can use Visual C# and Delphi Prism as well.
+You can also download this sample Outlook add-in with source code

 Public Class ThisAddIn